 |First Fuel Ignited|

 NFPA: U.S. Home Product Report, Appliances & Equipment, November 2005.

-UL Standard 2158 for Electric Clothes Dryers is a harmonized standard with the Canadan Standards Assocation, CSA C22.2 No. 112.
+UL Standard 2158 for Electric Clothes Dryers is a harmonized standard with the Canadian Standards Association, CSA C22.2 No. 112.
 This standard required that electric clothes dryers manufactured after March 29, 2013 pass four aggressive fire containment tests.
-This is as close as your are going to get to the dryer manufacturers admitting that they can not design electric clothes dryer to prevent fires; therefore, they have to contain them.
+This is as close as you're going to get to the dryer manufacturers admitting that they cannot design electric clothes dryer to prevent fires; therefore, they have to contain them.

 Most dryers have at least an operational thermostat, a high limit thermostat, and a thermal fuse.
 The operational thermostat measures the temperature of the air flowing through the dryer.
 That is, the air that is drying the clothes.
 Depending on its location, the operational thermostat is usually between 120-160°F. The high limit thermostat and thermal fuse are usually located on the heater box.
 The value of the high limit thermostat depends on the design of the heater box, but 250°F is a typical value.
 The value of the thermal fuse is usually 100°F higher than the thermal fuse, but again its value depends on its location.
 The thermal fuse is a one shot device; when it melts, it has to be replaced.